tymyrddin/purple/source/docs/knowledge-transfer/workflows.md

 Bureaucracy creep is worth pausing on, because it does not appear by accident.
 Approval steps accumulate because each one was added by someone protecting themselves or their team from accountability for a decision.

-The [PSL framing](../foundations/problem-solving/in-security.md) is useful here: the political layer shapes the workflow as much as the rational one.
+The [three-layer framing](../foundations/problem-solving/in-security.md) is useful here: the political layer shapes the workflow as much as the rational one.
 A workflow audit that only asks "is this step necessary?" will not remove steps that exist for political reasons.
 The question to ask is: what consequence was this approval step added to prevent, and for whom?